TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 # TyphooN's ATR Projection Indicator
 ![ATR_Projection_InfoText](ATR_Projection_InfoText.png)

 The ATR Projection Indicator plots a yellow line +/- the ATR value (Projection) whenever a new candlestick forms on the enabled timeframe(s).
 The length of the line indicates a longer timeframe.
 Some timeframes are disabled when viewing higher timeframes as they are barely visible.
+The user can hover the mouse over the plotted lines to see what the timeframe is, and if it is the Projected ATR High or Low.

 ![ATR_Projection_Levels](ATR_Projection_Levels.png)